Theology and religious studies Degree

 How will I be assessed?

-Students will mostly be assessed through written coursework, examinations, presentations, group debates and class participation.
+Through written coursework, examinations, presentations, group debates and class participation.

 What skills will I learn from studying Theology and religious studies?